Planting your bulb

-Feed it about every 3 months with a general-purpose fertilizer, following the dosage on the package.
+Feed it about every 3 months with a general-purpose fertilizer that contains micronutrients.
+Follow the dosage on the package.

 Pests to watch for -- Mealybugs may attack the bulbs (look for cottony growth where the leaves emerge from the ground).
 To control mealybugs, try using an insecticidal soap soil drench.